SFDO-Tooling/CumulusCI/docs/managed_2gp.md

 ## Create a Beta Version

-CumulusCI uses the `dependencies` section of your `cumulusci.yml` file to define your 2GP project\'s dependencies.
+CumulusCI uses the `dependencies` section of your `cumulusci.yml` file to define your 2GP project's dependencies.
 CumulusCI uses GitHub releases to identify the ancestor id and new version number for the beta package version.
 By default, the new beta version will increment the minor version number from the most recent GitHub release.